igorvasiak/docs-ivycore/docs/pages/extensions/gameobject-and-component.rst

 GameObject and Component Extensions
 ===================================

 These extensions are quality of life features for Components and GameObjects.
-Currently there are only a few extensions, but in the future more features will make their way into Ivy Core.
+Currently there are only a few extensions, but in the future more features will make their way into Nut Library.
 These extensions are chainable.

 Overview
 --------